 Once the plan was agreed, we could track progress against key milestones.
 Indeed, these milestones were communicated widely.
 We celebrated when we hit them and doubled down with renewed enthusiasm when we missed them.

 This approach is replicated across many organizations.
 And it is an approach that is fraught with difficulty.
 When focus on milestones intensifies, we take our eye off the dials we are aiming to turn.
 And when the list of projects is locked down, we reduce our ability to seize opportunities when they arise.
 Above all, we stop people thinking about how to achieve our audacious objectives, and we focus them on delivering on competing project plans.

-Applying the OKR framework to portfolios increases joint accountability, alignment and focus.
-Rather than starting with projects, we start with the OKRs.
+Applying the OKR framework to portfolios increases joint accountability, alignment, and focus.
+Rather than starting with projects, we begin with the OKRs.
 Defining the right 3-5 OKRs for the portfolio is vital.
-More than that and you simply aren’t focused enough.
+More than that, and you simply aren’t focused enough.
 The Key Results need to be stretching and inspiring.
-It is important to balance these out, so you avoid perverse incentives: increasing sales volumes is easy if there is no corresponding target that ensures those sales are profitable.
+It is essential to balance these out, so you avoid perverse incentives: increasing sales volumes is easy if there is no corresponding target that ensures those sales are profitable.
 The process of agreeing the OKRs could warrant an article in its own right.
-There are passionate debates and pitches as people debate what really matters – not how we layer projects, but what direction we should be heading in.
+There are passionate debates and pitches as people debate what matters – not how we layer projects, but what direction we should be heading in.